Silmaen/DepManager/README.md

 * `list` lists the defined remote server.
 * `add` adds a new remote to the list.
     * `--name(-n) <name> --url(-u) <proto>://<url[:port]> [--default(-d)]`.
-    * Name is mandatory. if the name already exist it will modify the existing one.
+    * Mandatory.
+If name already exists it will modify the existing one.
     * Allowed proto are:
         * `ftp` supports login
         * `folder` a folder of your computer (mostly for debug or testing)
-        * `srv` a dedicated server see [github](https://github.com/Silmaen/DepManagerServer)
+        * `srv` a dedicated server see [gitHub](https://github.com/Silmaen/DepManagerServer)
-        * `srvs` a dedicated server with secure connexion see [github](https://github.com/Silmaen/DepManagerServer)
+        * `srvs` a dedicated server with secure connexion see [gitHub](https://github.com/Silmaen/DepManagerServer)
     * Login can be defined with: `--login(-l) <login> --passwd(-p) <passwd>`.
 * `del <remote>` remove the designated remote if exists.
 * `sync <remote>` push to remote all local package that does not already exist on remote.